matafokka/vite-awesome-svg-loader/apps/docs/README.md

 ## Caveats

-1. All relative internal Markdown links are treated as absolute.
-This is because Starlight doesn't add base path to the absolute links, so it's impossible to deploy to a subpath.
-It's been decided to adhere to the default Starlight's behavior (at least for now) and resolve the problem by adding a `<base>` element to the `<head>` and using relative paths in the Markdown.
+### Starlight doesn't add base path to the absolute links

+In the Markdown, this is solved by prepending a base path via a `remark-rehype` handler.

+The default Starlight components should be wrapped to prepend a base path to the links.

+Custom components should account for this behavior too.